-There are many benefits to the back when practicing yoga.
+There are many benefits for the back when practicing yoga.
 Some of these benefits include strengthening the back and core muscles.
 It also can relieve tension and stress.
-For those who hold tension in their shoulders and neck yoga can especially be beneficial.
-For those with back pain, holding yoga poses can help strengthen important back muscles.
+Yoga can be especially beneficial for those who hold tension in their shoulders and neck.
+For those with back pain, holding yoga poses can help strengthen essential back muscles.
 This may relieve back pain or prevent future injuries.

 This seated yoga sequence focuses on stretching out the back and neck.
 You will feel the lengthening of the spine and side ribs.
-This sequence is great for beginners or people who are looking for a stretch in a short amount of time.
+This sequence is excellent for beginners or people looking for a stretch in a short amount of time.
 If you have more time, this sequence is a great way to begin a yoga session.
-By the end, you should feel taller, stretched and centered.
+By the end, you should feel taller, stretched, and centered.

 5. Bring the arms over your head.
 Knit your fingers together and bring your arms down in front of you.
 Gently swing them from one side to the other.
-Then as you inhale bring your arms overhead and look up.
-Exhale round your back and bring your arms down to the ground.
-Wrap the hands behind the head, elbows forward, and look back.
+Then as you inhale, bring your arms overhead and look up.
+Exhale, round your back, and bring your arms down to the ground.
+Wrap your hands behind your head, elbows forward, and look back.
 Reverse the thread of your hands and repeat.

-This sequence is seated and provides yoga for back stretching while anchoring you.
 Start by finding a seated position that will be comfortable for you to hold for the duration of this sequence.
-If you need to pad your yoga mat with a blanket or sit on a blanket please do so!
+If you need to pad your yoga mat with a blanket or sit on a blanket, please do so!
 Give yourself permission to make this sequence comfortable for you.
-You should feel in the moment and more aware of your body after this sequence.
+After this sequence, you should feel in the moment and more aware of your body.

 4. Round the back on an exhale.
 Inhale, lift the chin and look up.
 Uncross your legs and windshield wiper your legs from side to side.
 Then cross again with your non-dominant leg on top.
 Repeat the twist sequence to your right.

-7. Bring the soles of the feet together, knees wide apart for butterfly pose.
+7. Bring the soles of the feet together, knees wide apart, for a butterfly pose.
 Rock from right to left.
 Move the hands forward to lean over your feet.
 Come up, cross the ankles, move the hands forward to lean over your feet.
-Come up.
-Shoulder roll.
+Come up—shoulder roll.

 8. Right fingertips forward.
 Use your left hand to carry the right arm left.
 Look to the right.
 Reverse.

 Tech neck is a side effect of engaging with your phone and computer all day.
-It’s most commonly seen when someone is texting and their chin is tucked, no longer parallel to the ground.
-This sequence focuses on eliminating the stress and tension in your neck, jaw and shoulders this position creates.
+It’s most commonly seen when someone is texting, and their chin is tucked, no longer parallel to the ground.
+This sequence focuses on eliminating the stress and tension in your neck, jaw, and shoulders that this position creates.

 1. Begin in hero’s pose, placing a blanket between heels and bum if necessary.
 Vigorously rub your hands, then massage the back of the neck and shoulders.
 Vigorously rub hands together again, this time massaging the outside of your jaw.
 Open and close the jaw, and close your eyes while massaging.

 2. Vigorously rub hands together again.
-Take 3 fingers to the temples, tipping the head forward.
-Close eyes while massaging at the edge of your eyebrows.
+Take three fingers to the temples, tipping the head forward.
+Close your eyes while massaging at the edge of your eyebrows.

 4. Move to table pose, shoulders stacked above hands and on your knees.
 Round the back into cat, before moving onto cow pose, back arched and head titled up.
 Round the back once more, letting the head fall and swing the torso from side to side.